PavanRangani/docs/docs/prd/legal-entities/partnership.md

 Current owners of the firm.
 Each owner has their % share.

 Total % should be exactly 100.

+#### Pull Assets to Owners

+Possible values : `Yes` or `No`.
+Default value `Yes`.

+Yes means asssets of this Partnership will be pulled to the Individual (or Joint).
+No means assets of this Partnership won't be pulled to the Individual.

 #### Clarius Emails